Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

 Educational commitment to become a health services manager

-To work in a specialized setting, like a nursing home, or to become a nursing service administrator, it may make sense to pursue a degree in nursing or pharmaceutical sciences.
-If you're unsure what area of medicine you'd like to work in, consider earning a bachelor of science in health services management.
-A number of programs are available for future medical and health services managers at George Washington University (including an online option), the University of Alabama at Birmingham, and Jefferson University in Philadelphia.
+To work in a specialized setting like a nursing home, or to become a nursing service administrator, consider pursuing a degree in nursing or pharmaceutical sciences.
+If you’re unsure of the area of medicine in which you’d like to work, think about earning a bachelor of science in health services management.

 When choosing a program, look for courses in: